python/cpython/Python/vm-state.md

 - **return offset**, only relevant during calls, telling the interpreter where to return

 There are some other fields in the frame structure of less importance; notably frames are linked together in a singly-linked list via the `previous` pointer, pointing from callee to caller.
-The frame also holds a pointer to the current function, globals, builtins, and the locals converted to dict (used to support the `locals()` built-in).
+The frame also holds a pointer to the current function, globals, builtins, and the locals converted to a dict (used to support the `locals()` built-in).

 ## Fast locals and evaluation stack